 The Arapaho National Wildlife Refuge was established in 1967 to provide waterfowl a place to nest and reproduce.
 It lies just south of Walden, accessible from Highway 125.

-There are at least 2 worthwhile areas to visit in the Arapaho NWR.
+There are at least two worthwhile areas to visit in the Arapaho NWR.
 Heading south from Walden, the first one passed is the Wildlife Auto Tour Route.
 The second is the Wetland Nature Trail which is a few miles down Highway 125.

-Fishing: Permitted in the Illinois River which crosses the Wetland Nature Trail, unless otherwise marked.
+Fishing: Permitted in the Illinois River, which crosses the Wetland Nature Trail, unless otherwise marked.
 Fishing is closed from June 1 through July 31 annually to protect nesting waterfowl.
-Native fish include the White Sucker, Johnny Darter and Longnose Dace.
+Native fish include the White Sucker, Johnny Darter, and Longnose Dace.
 Non-native fish include Brown and Rainbow Trout.

-Address: 53 Jackson County Rd 32, Walden
+Address: 53 Jackson County Rd 32, Walden, CO 80480